WenchuanLiliZhao/math-wiki/doc/notes/The Redundancy of the Axiom of Union in Morse Kelly Set Theory.md

-# The Redundancy of the Axiom of Union in MK
+# The Redundancy of the Axiom of Union in Morse Kelly Set Theory

 **Theorem (The Axiom of Union).** If $X$ is a set, then
 $$